stevekinney/JavaScriptNext.tmLanguage/README.md

 # JavaScript.tmLanguage
-ECMAScript 6 JavaScript language definition for TextMate and SublimeText.
-This builds on [Benvie's work](https://github.com/Benvie/JavaScriptNext.tmLanguage
+Better JavaScript language definition for TextMate and SublimeText.
+This builds on the language files commonly used and adds more fine grained matching and also includes new features from ECMAScript 6 like modules, succinct methods, arrow functions, classes, generators, and accessors (ES5).
-).

-Highlighted features include modules, succinct methods, arrow functions, classes, generators, and accessors.

 ## Installation and Use